hodaUsama/hodaUsama.github.io/_posts/2025-05-12-PearsonsR.md

   - **Negative** (-) = as one variable increases, the other decreases

 ---
+## 🤖 Why Pearson’s r Matters in Machine Learning

+Pearson’s r is more than just a statistic — it's a critical tool in feature selection and exploratory data analysis (EDA) in machine learning:

+- ✅ Helps detect **linear relationships** between features and target variables.
+- 📉 Can reveal **redundant features** (multicollinearity) that affect model stability.
+- 🔍 Commonly used in **correlation matrices** for dimensionality reduction or preprocessing.

+Understanding correlation guides better **feature engineering**, a key step for improving model performance.

+---
 ## 📉 **Visualizing Pearson’s r: How the Data Points Collect Around the Line**

 Let’s consider how the points align along the line.
 A **strong correlation** means the data points are tightly grouped along a straight line.